Train Trivia Quiz Questions With Answers

 A: Wheels, attached to a vehicle.

 How many bogies are usually fitted to each carriage, wagon or locomotive?

 An alternate configuration often is used in articulated vehicles, which places the bogies where?

 A: Under the connection between the carriages or wagons.

 A: Two, as this is the simplest design.

 Some cars designed for extremely heavy loads have been built with up to how many axles per bogie?

 Heavy-duty cars may have more than two bogies using span bolsters to do what?

 A: To equalize the load and connect the bogies to the cars.

-The first trains were rope-hauled, gravity powered or what?
+The first trains were rope-hauled,